scraed/CharacteristicGuidanceWebUI/README.md

 They are distinct and independent methods, can be used either independently or in conjunction.

-- **Characteristic Guidance**: Corrects both context and color, works at the given CFG scale, iteratively corrects **input** of the Unet according to the Fokker-Planck equation.
+- **Characteristic Guidance**: Corrects both context and color, works at the given CFG scale, iteratively corrects **input** of the U-net according to the Fokker-Planck equation.
-- **Dynamical Thresholding**:  Mainly focusing on color, works to mimic lower CFG scales, clips and rescales **output** of the Unet.
+- **Dynamical Thresholding**:  Mainly focusing on color, works to mimic lower CFG scales, clips and rescales **output** of the U-net.

 Using [Characteristic Guidance](#) and Dynamical Thresholding simutaneously may further reduce saturation.